 Nara is a magnificent small town surrounded by deers walking around!
 The most significant temple in this location is Tōdai-ji with one of the largest bronze statues of Buddha in the world.

-One of the approaches to the park is from Kintetsu Nara station which is just 5 minutes walk.
-As you enter the park area, you will see Kofukuji temple with five-story pagoda next to it.
+One of the approaches to get to the park is from Kintetsu Nara station which is just 5 minutes walk.
+As you enter the park, you will see Kofukuji temple with a five-story pagoda next to it.

 The Daibutsuden (Great Buddha Hall) is the largest wooden structure in the world and houses the world largest Daibutsu (Buddha statue).

 A wonderful Buddhist complex of temples.
-While walking towards the temple, you will notice many shops full of souvenirs and food.
+While walking towards the temple, you will notice many shops with souvenirs and food.
 Deers will watch you on your steps and if they are nice to you, buy them some deer snack.